brilliant-ember/secure-symmetric-channel-communication/README.md

-# A Simple yet secure api
+# A very secure api that does absolutley nothing
 A simple frontend and backend that use X25519 key exchange to establish a bidirectional AEAD-secured symmetric channel.
 It uses cypto.subtle interface in the browser to protect against an attacker trying to extract the keys from the frontend's javascript.
 The secure channel uses to AES-GCM symmetric tx/rx keys for communication.

 NOTE: the steps in the code assume that the signature key has already been verfied